LGBTQ rights in Iowa: Sports

 In March 2022, the Iowa General Assembly passed a bill, which was signed into law by Governor of Iowa Kim Reynolds, that uses "sex at birth" to limit women's sports to cisgender females only, effectively barring transgender girls and women from participation.
 The bill also gives legal cause for civil lawsuits for "any direct or indirect harm as a result of a violation".
 The bill applied to all accredited educational institutions, public or private, including post-secondary institutions such as colleges and universities.
 The law went into effect on July 1, 2022.

 Gender-affirming healthcare ban on children

 In March 2023, Senate File 538 passed both houses of the Iowa General Assembly, banning the provision of any and all gender-affirming healthcare to transgender minors within Iowa.
 Governor Kim Reynolds signed the bill, which took effect immediately.
 For minors who are currently receiving gender-affirming care, healthcare providers must cease providing it to that person within 180 days.

 Bathroom bill

 In March 2023, a bill passed both houses of the Iowa General Assembly to require students to have written permission from a parent or guardian before using a single-person restroom at school.

+Civil rights protections

+In 2025, Iowa passed a law stripping nondiscrimination protections from trans people within the state.
+In response, several cities passed their own protections, but the following year in 2026, Iowa passed a bill in response banning localities from having civil rights protections stronger or more broad than those provided by the state government.